MaramhMohammad/code-201-reading-notes/class-01.md

 ### HTML5
 The new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.

-To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed, which is available free from Google.
+To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed, which is available free from Google.* ( [source](https://wtf.tw/ref/duckett.pdf) )

 ### Process & Design
 Every website should be designed for the target audience—not just for yourself or the site owner.
 It is therefore very important to understand who your target audience is.